 Did the last pay revision leave us in a better position?
 I don’t think so.
 In fact, some of us might be in a worse situation than before.
 What guarantee is there then, that this time around, we would be able to solve our financial woes – once and for all?
 Are we not stuck in this vicious cycle of salary-increase-everything-increase zero sum game?
 Won’t it cause another increase in cost-push inflation of basic commodities in the market?
 I say we, although I am no more a civil servant now.
 But much of career spanning over 25 years has been in the government or in a government-owned corporation.
 I won’t be surprised if the talk of pay raise in the government has already prompted some unscrupolous owners to increase the rent from next month.
 Jaigaon merchants would have acted on it for sure.

-I started my career in 1986 with Nu.
+I started my career in 1986 in the civil service with Nu.
 875 as my take-home salary.
 And with that, not only did I have a comfortable life, I used to also send money to help my parents educate my two younger siblings and my cousins.
-My last salary with allowance when I left the government in 2013 was Nu.
+My last salary with allowances when I left the government in 2013 was Nu.
 45,000.
 Honestly, let me say that I was relatively ‘poorer’ in 2013 than I used to be in 1986.
 Meaning, I had very little spare cash.
 I don’t deny that life now is more comfortable than it used to be in 1986.
 But the cost of living in Bhutan now is ridiculously high for the size of our economy that, at times, it can be very stressful for everyone.
 Hence, I am not sure if we are happier now.

 Rich gets richer – and poor poorer